RSV descends on us every year as the weather cools. But in the fall of 2022, doctors are seeing an early uptick in respiratory syncytial virus.

 “I tell my parents to not go to public places like playgrounds around flu season, and I recommend that they wash their hands and cover their coughs and sneezes,” said Chai.
 Remember, cough and sneeze into the fold of your arm, not your hands.
 That’s how germs get spread.

 While there are no medications to treat the virus itself, babies that end up getting hospitalized are usually given supplemental oxygen to make breathing easier.
+There's also no vaccine at this point.

 One reason the virus is lesser known than the flu is because there’s not much you can do to avoid the infection.
 Unlike the flu, there isn’t a routine vaccination for RSV.
 When your kids do get RSV, don’t panic, Chai said.